Hash Browns

 Hold the Shredded Potato in Water to Prevent Browning

-Immediately move the potatoes to a big bowl of cold water, to keep the potatoes from browning.
+Immediately move the potatoes to a big bowl of cold water, to prevent browning.
 The water will be a bit murky and foamy from all the starch:

 Rinse the Excess Starch Off

-Drain and rinse the potato shreds well with cold running water:
+Drain and rinse the shredded potatoes thoroughly with cold running water:

 Soak for 10 Minutes to Pull Out More Starch

-Put the shredded potato back into a bowl of fresh cold water, and soak for 10 minutes, to allow more starch to come out of the potatoes.
+Put the potatoes back into a large bowl of fresh cold water, and soak for 10 minutes, to allow more starch to come out.

 Do you really need to soak for 10 minutes?